The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Results

 to our correlation function monopole measurements, $\xi_0(s)$, over a given range of separations. $\xi_\mathrm{lin}(s)$ is from the linear power spectrum at the redshift of our galaxy sample, and $\beta=\Omega_\mathrm{m}^{0.6}/b$ \citep[see][]{Kaiser1987,Hamilton1998}.
 The details and description of results are provided below for each tracer.

-The linear bias for the BGS magnitude threshold samples are measured by, at the median redshift of each volume-limited sample, over the separation range $8 < s < 20~\hMpc$ for most samples, except for the three brightest thresholds, where we use $15 < s < 40~\hMpc$ (blue symbols in the top-left panel of Figure~\ref{fig:bias}).
+The linear bias for the BGS magnitude threshold samples is measured over the separation range $8 < s < 20~\hMpc$ for most samples, except for the three brightest thresholds, where we use $15 < s < 40~\hMpc$, at the median redshift of each volume-limited sample (blue symbols in the top-left panel of Figure~\ref{fig:bias}).
 As expected, the brightest galaxies have the highest bias, since they live in the most massive haloes, which are more strongly clustered.
 The bias values measured from the DESI One-Percent data (orange symbols) tend to be smaller than the predictions from the \textsc{Uchuu} mock.
 However, this can be explained by cosmic variance, since the volume of the One-Percent Survey is small and the uncertainties are large.
-We also show the good agreement with bias factors measured by \citet{DongPaez22} for the SDSS, who also used our \textsc{Uchuu} simulation (green symbols).
+We also show the agreement with bias factors measured by \citet{DongPaez22} for the SDSS, who also used the \textsc{Uchuu} simulation (green symbols).
 Note that we are fitting a linear model to clustering measurements on relatively small quasi-linear scales.
 On very large scales where linear theory is valid, our One-Percent Survey clustering measurements are dominated by noise due to the small survey volume.
 To obtain precise bias values, we had to restrict our fits to small scales.
 We have checked that the ratio $\xi_0(s)/\xi_\mathrm{lin}(s)$ is flat over the scales used when fitting the bias.
 For the brightest samples, this ratio deviates from being flat at larger scales than the faint samples, which is why we use a different fitting range.
 Even on these small scales, the clustering of the faint samples are affected by cosmic variance, which is reflected in the large bias errors.
 Using larger datasets in the future will allow us accurately measure the bias on truly linear scales.

 Following \citet{Zehavi2011}, the bias as a function of magnitude can be modelled as

 where $M^*_r = -20.44$.
 We fit this to the bias measurements from the \textsc{Uchuu}-BGS mock, and the One-Percent BGS data, taking into account the uncertainties shown in Figure~\ref{fig:bias}.
 For the \textsc{Uchuu}-BGS mock, we measure $\{B_0,B_1,B_2\} = \{1.03\pm0.01, 0.24\pm0.01, 0.95\pm0.04\}$, while for the DESI BGS, our best-fitting values are $\{B_0,B_1,B_2\} = \{0.59\pm0.43, 0.62\pm0.45, 0.43\pm0.29\}$.
 Since the uncertainties in the BGS bias measurements are large, the uncertainties in these parameters are also large.
 For \textsc{Uchuu}-SDSS $\{B_0,B_1,B_2\} = \{0.97\pm0.03, 0.27\pm0.02, 0.91\pm0.08\}$.
 We find reasonable agreement between these fits, although for the One-Percent data, the parameter $B_0$ is smaller than is measured in the mock.
 We caution against a direct comparison to the bias measurements of \citet{Zehavi2011}, since these are done at $z=0$, and in a different cosmology.
 However, the \textsc{Uchuu}-SDSS mock matches well the clustering from SDSS \citep{DongPaez22}.